What do I need to know?

 Who created these records?

-most of the collection is in the form of negatives, kept in cold storage.
-If you have ordered an item from cold storage, that item will need to spend 24 hours acclimatising to room-temperature conditions before we can make it available to you to view.
+Most of the collection is in the form of negatives, kept in cold storage.
+If you have ordered an original item that has not been digitised it will need to be retrieved from cold storage, and the item will need to spend 24 hours acclimatising to room-temperature conditions before we can make it available to you to view.

 What are in these records?